-Honda Motor Co <7267.T> withdrew its annual earnings guidance in an unusual move on Monday due to uncertainty surrounding currency markets and Thailand's floods just as it was starting to recover from the March earthquake and tsunami.
+Honda Motor Co <7267.T> withdrew its annual earnings guidance in an unusual move on Monday due to uncertain currency markets and Thailand's floods just as it was starting to recover from the March earthquake and tsunami.

 Among Japanese automakers, Honda has been hit the hardest by both disasters this year, recovering slowly from the supply disruption in northeast Japan and suffering direct damage at its Thai car factory in the Ayutthaya industrial estate.